jerry3904/mx-ob/README.md

 # mx-ob
-An official respin of MX-Linux 21 using Openbox as WM
+An unofficial respin of MX-Linux 23 using Openbox as WM